unitdevusd/kenneth_and/README.md

 # Kenneth-And-Studio-Website
-A website for the Video Production Company Kenneth And Studios
+A website for the Video Production Company Surreel Feel Studios

 Download or clone repo.
 Run index.html
-# Kenneth And
+# Surreel Feel